• Canadian Travel

 Tips for visiting Lucca

 Lucca was one of our very favorite towns in Tuscany.
-It is one of the best examples of a walled city in Italy, and the walls are very well preserved.
-It was the 2nd largest city state in Italy (Venice was the 1st) and was eventually conquered by Napoleon.
-He gave it to his sister who took it on as a pet project, and it is therefore one of the better preserved cities in the area.
+It is one of Italy’s best examples of a walled city, and the walls are very well preserved.
+It was the 2nd largest city-state in Italy (Venice was the 1st) and was eventually conquered by Napoleon.
+He gave it to his sister, who took it on as a pet project, and it is, therefore, one of the better-preserved cities in the area.

 Our favorite part was the walk through the outer walls into the city.
-Passage ways through the walls are cobblestoned, have interesting sculptures and some great lighting!
-Park outside of the city walls so that you can walk through these otherworldly walls.
+Passageways through the walls are cobblestoned with interesting sculptures and some great lighting!
+Park outside the city walls so you can walk through these otherworldly walls.

-Once you get out of the wall, you will walk up to the top of the walls and join other people walking, riding bikes and riding group bikes.
-Rentals are available at a number of different locations along the promenade atop the walls.
+Once you get out of the wall, you will walk up to the top of the walls and join other people walking, riding bikes, and riding group bikes.
+Rentals are available at several different locations along the promenade atop the walls.
 You can rent single bikes, tandem bikes or bikes for big groups.

 Another great stop in Lucca is Guinigi Tower!
 Walk up 232 steps to the top of the tower and get a great view of the entire city.
 The top of the tower has trees on top, which makes it an unusual change from most towers in Italy.